Suspect in Colorado grocery store shooting faces 10 counts of murder, police say - KVIA

 What authorities say happened

-Boulder police tweeted about 2:49 p.m.
-(4:49 p.m.
-ET) that there was an “Active Shooter at the King Soopers on Table Mesa.
-AVOID THE AREA.”
+Ambulances and officers from several law enforcement agencies arrived at the store, part of a large shopping center with a two-story strip mall next door.

 In scanner traffic, officers radioed that they were in a gunfight.
-They continued to report that they were being fired at with multiple rounds through at least 3:21 p.m. local time.
+They reported being fired at with multiple rounds through at least 3:21 p.m. local time.

-Ambulances and multiple law enforcement agencies arrived at the store, which is part of a large shopping center with a two-story strip mall next door.
-“He’s armed with a rifle, our officers shot back and returned fire — we do not know where he is in the store,” an officer said, according to a transcript of the audio.
+A SWAT team responded to the scene, the affidavit said.
+An officer says they saw the shooter walking backward toward the SWAT team to be taken into custody.
+The shooter “removed all of his clothing and was dressed only in shorts.”

-One senior law enforcement source told CNN the weapon used in the shooting was an AR-15-style rifle.
+Alissa did not answer officers questions about other suspects, but he did ask to speak to his mother, the affidavit said.

 Calls for action against gun violence